 The Per Day Jail Cost is an overall performance measure that reflects the average daily costs for the total detainee population housed in non-federal facilities.
 Non-federal facilities refer to detention space acquired through Intergovernmental Agreements (IGA) with state and local jurisdictions, and contracts with private jail facilities.
 The USMS established the Per Day Jail Cost performance measure to ensure efficient use of detention space and to minimize price increases.
 The average price paid is weighted by actual jail day usage at individual detention facilities.
-The difference between the 2014 Target and Actual can be attributed to the lower per diem rate(s) paid to house prisoners in private detention space and IGA facilities.
+The difference between the 2015 Target and Actual can be attributed to an unexpected Service Contract Act (SCA) wage increase for private detention contracts and a lower than projected detention population that minimized economy of scale savings in private detention space.
 To regulate the average daily rate, the USMS negotiates rates with private facilities; limits the frequency of IGA adjustments; and maintains economies of scale through partnered contracting to achieve the best cost to the Government.

 Fiscal Year \$ Per Day

-FY 2011 Actual \$72.88

 FY 2012 Actual \$74.21

 FY 2013 Actual \$74.63

-FY 2014 Target \$76.45

 FY 2014 Actual \$76.24

 FY 2015 Target \$77.37

+FY 2015 Actual \$79.24

+FY 2016 Target \$80.66

-The FY 2015 target is based on the projected average price weighted by the projected prisoner population usage at individual detention facilities.
+The FY 2016 target is based on the projected average price weighted by the projected prisoner population usage at individual detention facilities.

 Data reported are validated and verified against monthly reports describing district-level jail utilization and housing costs prepared by the USMS.
 This data is queried from JDIS.
 System administrators perform a variety of checks and updates to ensure that accurate information is contained.
 The information on prisoner population is live, so information queried for year-end reporting is a snapshot-in-time.
 Due to continuous user activity in JDIS, the statistics in this report cannot be exactly replicated.
-The data in JDIS is dynamic, and the statistics are only current as of the date and time the report was compiled.2
+The data in JDIS is dynamic, and the statistics are only current as of the date and time the report was compiled.

-2 JDIS data reports were generated in October, 2014.
+&lt;sup>3 JDIS data reports were generated in October, 2015.